 Carbohydrates

 Carbohydrates are the main energy supplier.
-Glucose is the most basic form, but by stringing together glucose molecules, the more complex carbohydrates are created.
+Glucose is the most basic form, but stringing together glucose molecules creates the more complex carbohydrates.
 Many glucose molecules together form starch, even more and you have cellulose.
 Carbohydrates are the building blocks of the plant and are therefore a main component of the food for horses.

 Carbohydrates are broken down by the digestive system into the most basic form: glucose, or "blood sugar".
 In that form it is transported through the blood to the cells that use the glucose as fuel.
 Muscles and brains are the main consumers of this fuel.